scetx/build-a-blockchain-startup/_pages/resources.md

 - 📺 [What are Digital Signatures?](https://www.youtube-nocookie.com/embed/s22eJ1eVLTU) _Computerphile, 2020_

-  - Use case for Public key cryptography that is an abstraction of sending an encrypted message Alternatives/supplements (shorter and a bit more approachable than computerfile ones above on the same topic)
+  - Use case for Public key cryptography that is an abstraction of sending an encrypted message Alternatives/supplements (shorter and a bit more approachable than Computerphile ones above on the same topic)

 - 📺 [Secret Sharing Explained Visually](https://www.youtube-nocookie.com/embed/iFY5SyY3IMQ) _Art of the Problem, 2019_
   - An overview of the math behind cryptography (Shamir's Secret Sharing) to obscure a secret.
 It's likely you do not need to understand how the math works, just to be exposed to how it works.